rugarciap/Turbo-Boost-Switcher/README.md

 - Enable / Disable Turbo Boost.
 - Auto Disable on launch
 - Restore Turbo Boost on Exit
-- Check your CPU temp and fan speed.
+- Check your CPU temp, load and fan speed.
+- Customize sensors update time
+- Charts to see how Temp and Fan speed values are affected by Turbo Boost status.
 - Set it to open at login.
 - Translated to English & Spanish.
 Other languages in beta (Russina, Chinese, German, French, Polish).
 - More features detailed on http://www.rugarciap.com